3liz/lizmap-documentation/source/publish/configuration/popup.rst

 Introduction
 ____________

 If the simple table display does not suit your needs, you can write a **popup template**.
-To do so, you should know well the **HTML format**.
-See e.g.: https://html.net/tutorials/html/
+To do so, you should know some **HTML format**.
+See e.g.: https://www.w3schools.com/html/

 .. warning:: When you use the *lizmap* mode, the previous configuration to rename a field does not work anymore: you have to configure what is displayed and how through the template.
 Managing media is also possible, but you have to configure it as well.